drsanches/photobooth/readme.md

 - Fix error "host not found in upstream" if nginx started without app and elk
 - Fix certs
 - Add test controller for admin with ui
+- Use /app path for app
+- Use /image/data/{id} and /image/info/{id}
+- Update entities without getting?
+- Merge web and domain layers?
+- Use login for auth and username for profile?
+- Move ImageConsts to app
+- Log userId even for public urls?

 ### Tests
 - Use another framework?